nightsense/nightshell/README.md

 This step configures the shell to set the terminal theme on startup.

-> This step isn't necessary for theming terminal vim.
+> Note: this step isn't necessary for theming terminal vim.

 ### bash/zsh